An introduction to the colourful cast of characters¶

 Human-centred reinforcement learning¶

-Humans add feedback to reinforcement learning, guiding the system with sighs and corrections.
 ChatGPT uses this, with thousands of underpaid reviewers teaching it to avoid absurd answers, except for the occasional conspiracy theorist query.
 Feedback channels can be abused or compromise privacy.

 Active learning¶

 Active learning is the needy intern of algorithms, constantly asking “is this right?”
-It reduces human workload by querying the most uncertain data points, used in medical imaging, but the queries themselves can reveal sensitive information.
-Blind spots develop in areas that are never questioned.
+It reduces human workload by querying only the most uncertain data points for labelling rather than demanding that everything be annotated before it will condescend to learn anything.